blanktphan/learning-journey/technical-skills/01-programming/02-fundamental-concepts/2_2-logic-and-abstraction.md

 ```

 #### The Abstraction (What another programmer sees)
-A programmer working on the user interface doesn't need to know all this internal logic.
+A programmer working on the user interface does not need to know all this internal logic.
 They might only need to call a single function provided by the backend team:

 ```javascript
 checkout();
 ```

-The `checkout()` function is an **abstraction** that hides all the complex logic inside.
+The `checkout()` function is an abstraction that hides all the complex logic inside.
 This makes developing the overall system easier and more modular.

 ---